-While most powers rest with council, Section 92 of The Municipalities Act and Section 65 of The Cities Act outline many individual duties for council members:
+While most powers rest with council, Section 92 of The Municipalities Act, Section 65 of The Cities Act, and Section 106 of The Northern Municipalities Act, outline many individual duties for council members:

 - Represent the public, and consider the wellbeing and interest of the municipality. - Help develop and evaluate the policies, services, and programs of the municipality. - Participate in council and committee meetings, and meetings of other bodies you are appointed to by council. - Ensure that administrative practices and procedures are in place to put council decisions into practice. - Keep in confidence matters discussed in private at council or committee meetings until the matter is discussed at a public meeting. - Maintain the financial integrity of the municipality. - Perform any other duty or function imposed on council members by provincial legislation or by council.